-The flight took place over the skies of Jodhpur wherein Indian Air force had organised the exercise Tarang Shakti 2024, India's first multinational exercise aimed at enhancing interoperability and operational coordination amongst participating Friendly Foreign Countries (FFCs).
-With an array of participants, the
+The flight took place over the skies of Jodhpur wherein Indian Air force had organised the exercise Tarang Shakti 2024, India's first multi-

 IAF led exercise aimed to foster closer ties that strengthen cooperation with a myriad of capacities.
 Inclusion of Tejas in this mission underscored the critical role indigenous platforms are playing in modernising India's defence infrastructure.